poole/lanyon/Triathlon.md

 - Past president of UD Triathlon, assisted in coaching and leading 50+ athletes.
 - 2 years coaching athletes of all ranges, from beginners to competitive age groupers.
 - 10 years of triathlon knowledge.
-- Extensive experience competing at a high level across multiple sports.
+- Extensive experience competing, often at the national level, across a half dozen sports.
 &nbsp;

 ## Why you should get a coach (criteria and reasons):